Corcept Therapeutics Incorporated research snapshot

 CORT AI Stock Analysis

-CORT AI stock analysis currently reads Corcept Therapeutics as a commercial-stage cortisol-modulation company moving from a one-product Cushing’s business toward a broader oncology and endocrine platform.
-At the July 12, 2026 data cutoff, the latest verified market close was $91.88 on July 10, the calculated market capitalization was about $9.86 billion, and the stock was near its 52-week high after Lifyorli approval and the resubmission of relacorilant for Cushing’s syndrome.
-The opportunity is real, but the valuation already requires a successful launch, better earnings, and further regulatory progress.
+CORT AI stock analysis reads Corcept Therapeutics as a commercial-stage cortisol-modulation company transitioning from a one-product Cushing’s business into a two-product endocrine and oncology platform, which is what this Corcept Therapeutics AI stock analysis attempts to value.
+At the August 3, 2026 data cutoff, the latest verified market close was $114.49 on July 31, the calculated market capitalization was about $12.38 billion, and the stock had just rallied roughly 27 percent on July 30 after Q2 2026 earnings beat expectations, raised full-year guidance, and showed a strong first full quarter of Lifyorli sales.
+The fundamental story improved, but the price now reflects a successful oncology launch, a December PDUFA for relacorilant in Cushing’s syndrome, and continued pipeline progress.
 This page is informational research, not investment advice.

 Current price